Other / mixed grade configuration · Kaysville, UT

 How many students attend Centennial Jr High?

 Centennial Jr High has 956 students enrolled.
-It is a other school in KAYSVILLE, UT.
+It is a public school in Kaysville, UT.

 What is the student-teacher ratio at Centennial Jr High?